Introduction to Patanjali’s Yoga Sutra’s

 You must take responsibility for your life

 You must take responsibility for your thoughts, words, and actions by living consciously.
-The Yoga Sutras are a path of purification, refinement, and surrender.
+Patanjali’s Yoga Sutras are a path of purification, refinement, and surrender.

 The causes of your suffering are the following: